ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 ### Conclusion

 In this post we implemented a neural network using softmax classifier.
-Next things to improve our model would be to test for over fitting, improving gradient update ([ref](http://cs231n.github.io/neural-networks-3/)), modify the input data for the network ([ref](http://cs231n.github.io/neural-networks-2/)) and overall code review to improve the code quality.
-Now the model, which we just created is only for educational purposes, so shouldn't use this in real analysis (at least at first).
+We could improve our model by checking for over fitting, improving gradient update ([ref](http://cs231n.github.io/neural-networks-3/)), modifing/preprocess the input data for the network ([ref](http://cs231n.github.io/neural-networks-2/)) and an overall code review to improve the code quality.
+Now the model, which we just created, is only for educational purposes, so shouldn't use this in real analysis.
 I'd recommend that if you're planning create some serious models, use f.ex. [scikit-learn](http://scikit-learn.org/stable/index.html) or [tensorflow](https://www.tensorflow.org/).
 But I guess making the best of these tools you need to know what's happening under the hood.
+In the next post we'll take a look a bit more concrete example and check how I used this to teach my bot to play halite.
 Hopefully you liked this post, stay tuned!